MicrosoftDocs/windows-itpro-docs/windows/manage/appv-install-the-publishing-server-on-a-remote-computer.md

     -   Specify the website name that you want to use for the publishing service.
 Accept the default if you do not have a custom name.

-    -   For the **Port Binding**, specify a unique port number that will be used by App-V 5.1, for example **54321**.
+    -   For the **Port Binding**, specify a unique port number that will be used by App-V, for example **54321**.

 7. On the **Ready to Install** page, click **Install**.

 8. After the installation is complete, the publishing server must be registered with the management server.
-In the App-V 5.1 management console, use the following steps to register the server:
+In the App-V management console, use the following steps to register the server:

-    1. Open the App-V 5.1 management server console.
+    1. Open the App-V management server console.

     2. In the left pane, select **Servers**, and then select **Register New Server**.